jProgr/jprogr.github.io/_posts/2023-02-17-mini-sentences.md

 - mi i ave supose ke solo moda mi i kan make a di e ke Tom i ade a mi. - I've figured out that the only way I can do this is to get Tom to help me.
 - sole-luse i make ke mala-eleki-peso en sela i move an enejia e make. - The sunlight makes the electrons in the cells move and energy is produced.
 - da jaketa i de debe kote a rama an noga go tu. - That jacket must've cost you an arm and a leg.
-- Tom an mi e de no solo man ke i de via-viva. - Tom and I weren't the only ones who survived.
+- Tom an mi i de e no solo man ke i de via-viva. - Tom and I weren't the only ones who survived.
 - e no nese go-i dire ke si-feme e besonde piano-man. - It is not necessary to say that she is an excellent pianist.
-- Tom e de mui o ma rapi sama Mary en en-i make a da. - Tom was much quicker at doing that than Mary was.
+- Tom i de e mui o ma rapi sama Mary en en-i make a da. - Tom was much quicker at doing that than Mary was.
 - i dire a si-feme ke man-ale e di. - Tell her that everyone is here.
 - Tom e bon kon si. - Tom is OK with it.
 - go-i ia ke tu i dire a da i make ke mi i senti e ma bon. - It makes me feel better to hear you say that.
 - Tom i da veni e bon go di labora. - Tom would be perfect for this job.
-- da ke veta i de go make e de no apara. - It wasn't obvious what the weather was going to do.
+- da ke veta i de go make i de e no apara. - It wasn't obvious what the weather was going to do.
 - si-uno i no nese dire ke vere-fule-neso e da ma bon ajenda. - It goes without saying that honesty is the best policy.
 - eki i en veni e mui kalori. - It's really getting warm outside.
 - tu i kite a Boston? - Are you leaving Boston?